bjnmercer/bjnmercer.github.io/_posts/2017-10-03-bgc-rewrite-series.md

 ---
 layout: post
-title: "'Battle Ground Copyright' Rewrite Series"
+title: "The 'Battle Ground Copyright' Rewrite Series"
 date: 2017-10-03
 ---

-This series is about the rewriting of a two player, 2d vector tank combat game that I originally wrote in QBASIC, called _Battle Ground Copyright_.
-It is called that because it shamelessly rips off several ideas from multiple games:
+This is a series of articles about the rewriting of _Battle Ground Copyright_: a two player, 2d vector tank combat game that I originally wrote in QBASIC.
+This is the main index for those articles, where you will find the table of contents below.

+It is called "Battle Ground Copyright" because it shamelessly rips off several ideas from multiple games:
 - The _Battle Force Tank_ from Recoil (as the tank)
 - The _Plasma Battery_ from Total Annihilation (as a weapon)
 - The [_Auto-Cannon_](http://kknd-the-krush-kill-n-destroy.wikia.com/wiki/Autocannon_Tank) from Krush, Kill n Destroy (as a weapon)